ljy3453/NEFU-OCR/README.md

-This is a graduation project about openCV+OCR
+This is a graduation project about openCV+OCR.